fate-srd/book-of-hanz-content/BookOfHanz2021.md

 The more ways you think of how these ideas can be used in a story, the better.
 Try for at least three ways.
 If some help you, and some hinder you, you’re on to something good.

 Go broad in your aspects, not specific.
 If you choose a relationship, consider a relationship that has a lot of implications.
 Brother of the King lets some things happen, but Exiled Half-Brother of the Tyrant King says a lot more!
-For non-relationships, think of phrases that have both flavor as well as multiple connotations—Mrs Fixit has some obvious uses, but Monkey Wrench (one of my favorite all-time aspects) can be used all over the place—whether with hitting things with a literal monkey wrench, fixing things, or causing or being the recipient of a “monkey wrench in the works”.
+For non-relationships, think of phrases that have both flavor as well as multiple connotations—Mrs. Fixit has some obvious uses, but Monkey Wrench (one of my favorite all-time aspects) can be used all over the place—whether with hitting things with a literal monkey wrench, fixing things, or causing or being the recipient of a “monkey wrench in the works”.

 Lastly, think of aspects with flavor.
 Think of things that make you excited about the character, and show the character’s personality.
 Troubled Life is kind of blah.
 Penchant for Trouble is a little better, but “I’ve Got a Bad Feeling About This” says a lot about the character.